ThibaultPhilips-r0663615/guides-api/README.md

 ## Purpose of this project

-This project was made in order to show future employers my capabilities with node JS, or more specially ExpressJS and the Firebase environment.
+This project was made in order to show future employers my capabilities with nodeJS, or more specifically ExpressJS and the Firebase environment.
 The project's base concept is a guide service REST API, which makes use of Firebase serverless functions service.
 Additionally to the functions service, there is also an integration of Google cloud logging, Firebase bucket and Firebase authentication.

-The final goal is to integrate the REST API in both a frontend website (Such as ReactJS, VueJS, etc...) and in a mobile Application (Flutter, React native, etc...).
-Through these frontend applications, you would be able to manage the resources of the guide service.
+The final goal is to integrate the REST API in both a frontend website (making use of popular frameworks such as ReactJS, VueJS, etc...) and in a mobile Application (Flutter, React native, etc...).

 ## Initial project